CatarinaRRF/CatarinaRRF/README.md

-- 👋 Hi, I’m @CatarinaRRF
+- 👋 Hi, I’m Catarina, and welcome to my GitHub bio.
-- 👀 I’m interested in the Data Science field and in biotechnology
+- 🌱 I’m currently learning in the Data Science field and in biotechnology
-- 🌱 I’m currently learning pyton
+- 💞️ I’m looking to collaborate on Data Science projects with focus in enviroment science and genetics
-- 💞️ I’m looking to collaborate on Data Science projects with focos in enviroment science and genetics
+- 🇬🇧 I'm based in Belo Horizonte, Brasil.